 I have been searching for miniatures for my miniatures sale in August.
 I have also been looking for other miniatures for my own uses or projects.
 Recently while on Classic TV Toys I noticed that they had the Yvonne/Gracie/Quinn body in a dark skin tone.
 I was so excited!
 But they didn't have heads available and I was not going to paint a white face and pretend it was African American.
 So I didn't order the darker bodies right away.
 I know my limitations.
 I know I can't sculpt.

+In the past week or so (I have seriously lost track of time in the past few months) there have been protests around the country.
+They were triggered by the murder of George Floyd.
+People are mad.
+People are outraged.
+And I get it.
+There is no reason a suspect, who is already in restraints, should be knelt on for an extended period of time.
+There is no reason that someone who is accused of passing fake currency should be so forcibly detained.
+Or really, someone accused of anything.
+Once they are in restraints, that should be it.
 Recently I have explained white privilege to some people.
 It does not mean that your life has always been easy.
 It doesn't mean you have never been judged for the color of your skin.
 It doesn't mean that you have been handed things.
 What it means is while you may have struggled, possibly a lot, you likely are not always followed around in stores to make sure you are not stealing.
 You have probably not been stopped by the police because you "looked suspicious".
 While you may have been judged on the color of your skin and people may have made assumptions about you because of it, it is likely not a daily thing.
 Some people get really upset about #blacklivesmatter because we should all be equal and all lives should matter.
 Yes, they should, but currently they don't.
 As much as some people want to pretend we are so enlightened in 2020, we aren't.
 There is still a lot of inequality in the world.
 When a black person is murdered for a very small crime it seems we have not come very far at all.
 Yes, all lives matter, but right now black people need our help.
 They need to be the focus.
 They need the support of each other and the rest of the community.

 I am terrified to publish this post because what if I said something wrong?
 What if what I actually feel doesn't come through in the words I typed?
 I have always, for the most part, kept my opinions to myself.
 I feel that my actions are important.
 Treating everyone equally should be enough, shouldn't it?
 Maybe some day it will, right now it doesn't seem to be that day.